Balak: False Friends?

 Here are the foreigners the Israelites encounter during that journey:

-soldier 2* The troops of Edom, who come to their border to make sure the Israelites take the long away around, without entering their land.
+* The troops of Edom, who meet them at the border to make sure the Israelites take the long away around, without entering their land.

 * King Og and his troops, who meet the Israelite men in battle when the Israelites go up the road to Bashan for no obvious reason.
 (See my post Devarim & Shelach-Lekha: A Giant Detour.)